-The review will be conducted by a cross-functional team comprised of baseline IP leads and regional inspectors/staff, with the team lead from DRO/IRIB.
+The review will be conducted by a cross-functional team comprised of several baseline IP leads and regional inspectors/staff, with the team lead from DRO/IRIB.
 The DRO Director will assign an SES sponsor for the baseline inspection program review who will provide oversight, guidance, and assistance with change management and resolving differing views, as requested by the review team.

-Once the team is identified, the team will use Exhibit to develop and conduct a web-based survey intended to be completed by all the assigned baseline IP leads, a selection of resident and regional inspectors, and any other staff to provide input per Exhibit (e.g., PI program area lead, operating experience staff).
+Once the team is identified, the team will use Exhibit 3 to develop and conduct a web-based survey intended to be completed by all the assigned baseline IP leads, a selection of resident and regional inspectors, and any other staff who desire to provide input per Exhibit 3 (e.g., PI program area lead, operating experience staff).
 The results of this survey, as well as recent areas of management focus, licensee performance trends, and any recent Commission direction, will inform the team’s selection of one to two (nominal, 3 maximum) baseline inspection program review focus areas.
 Once the focus areas are determined, the team will draft a charter which will be reviewed and approved by the DRO Division Director and then begin the review.
 If the review’s focus area(s) is centered on a specific group of IPs, the leads for those IPs shall be invited to join the review team.

 The team will leverage ROP program execution data to the maximum extent possible in both the review and in the development and justification for any recommended improvements to the baseline inspection program.
 Additionally, the review team shall look for opportunities to further risk-inform the baseline inspection program.
 The team will also utilize risk-informed approaches in developing recommendations and decision-making during the review.

+Comprehensive Baseline Inspection Program Review Report

-Once the review is complete and recommendations are developed, the review team will present their results and recommendations, if any, to DRO management and branch chiefs, and the regional technical support and assessment branch chiefs and team leads and regional DRP/DRS management.
+Once the review is complete and recommendations are developed, the review team will present their results and recommendations, if any, to DRO management and branch chiefs, and the regional technical support and assessment branch chiefs and team leads and regional DRP/DRS and DORS/DRSS management.
 Once these presentations are complete and the team has made any necessary adjustments to ensure alignment, the review team will issue a memo documenting the results of the review and any recommendations for improvement.
 Appropriate staff will proceed to implement any recommendations approved by management for implementation, including revisions to baseline IPs or other actions, as required.
 Recommendations from the review which may be more complex or require coordination between multiple IP leads shall be entered into the ROP lessons learned tracker.

+3. Timeline and Milestones

+Exhibit 4, “Timeline and Milestones for Baseline Inspection Program Review,” shall be used as a guide for milestones and timelines to conduct the Comprehensive Baseline Inspection Program Review.

-Effectiveness Reviews
+4. Effectiveness Reviews

-If a revision to a baseline IP meets the threshold for an effectiveness review as described in IMC 0307, the assigned baseline IP lead the effectiveness review.
+If a revision to a baseline IP meets the threshold for an effectiveness review as described in IMC 0307, the assigned baseline IP lead should be involved in the effectiveness review.
 The effectiveness review shall follow the process described in IMC 0307.

 0307B-06 REFERENCES